-It is indicated that 47 agents made comments to the proposal of Regulation.
+It is indicated that 32 agents made comments to the proposal of Regulation.

-Many of the agents have positively assessed the opportunity to participate in the development of the methodology for the calculation of transmission network, local networks and regasification of natural gas tariffs, to the extent that it favors transparency and ensures the effective participation of all concerned parties.
+Many of the agents have positively assessed the opportunity to participate in the development of the methodology for the calculation of transmission network, local networks and regasification of natural gas tariffs.
+Some of them have appreciated the consideration in the new Circular draft of several comments they made in the first public consultation process.
+One of them was grateful that the consultation was published in English and the effort made by the CNMC to compare the resulting tariffs from the methodology with the current tariffs.

-Additionally, some of them have shown their agreement with the proposed methodology and appreciated the clarity with which it has been presented despite the complexity of the issue, pointing out two of them as particularly beneficial in reducing the coefficients of application to contracts of less than annual duration.
+Additionally, some of them have shown their agreement with the proposed methodology and appreciated the clarity with which it has been presented despite the complexity of the issue, pointing out one of them as particularly beneficial in reducing the coefficients of application to contracts of less than annual duration.